jeremykendall/php-domain-parser/README.md

 ### Internationalization

-Domain names came in different forms, the package by default will resolve the domain in its ascii form and convert it back to its source form.
+Domain names came in different forms, the package by default will resolve the domain in its ascii form against the public suffix source and convert it back to its unicode form if needed.
 This is done using PHP `ext-intl` extension.

-As such:

-All domain objects expose the following methods:
+As such all domain objects expose the following methods.

 ```php
 public function toAscii(): self;
 public function toUnicode(): self;
 ```

-The domain resolvers use those methods to convert back and forth between both formats and to return the domain and its public suffix into the submitted format.
+The domain resolvers use these methods to convert domains between both format and to return the domain and its public suffix into the submitted format.

 ~~~php
 <?php